ngaut/stackvm/spec.md

 - **Instruction type selection**: Available instruction types:[assign, reasoning, jmp, calling].
 The type of first instruction is always "reasoning" and 'seq_no' starts from 0.

-- **Avoid Assuming User-Specific Data**:
-  - **Do Not Assume Specific Information**: Do not make assumptions about (or generate) specific details of the user’s environment, such as their current system configuration, current versions of tidb, current tiup version, or private data.
-Plans should be designed to be adaptable and not rely on presumed user-specific information.
-  - **Avoid Obtain User-Specific Data with General Tools**: Do not attempt to obtain user-specific information using general tools that are not designed to access such information.

 - **Best Practices for Utilizing Knowledge Graph Search**:
   - When a knowledge graph is available, use the Knowledge Graph Search tool to retrieve relevant knowledge points and their relationships.
 Since the search may return extensive data, focus on identifying the most relevant information.
   - After retrieving the data, use an LLM generation tool to refine and summarize the knowledge graph results.
 This ensures the information is precise, relevant, and tailored to the user’s question.